Therapy to Reconnect with Yourself

 Session Info & Fees

-Schedule a free consultation to see if we’re a good fit or contact me with questions.
+Schedule a FREE consultation to see if we’re a good fit.
+No obligation.

 Questions before getting started?
 See my FAQs or read my blog.